 The brothers participated in all water sports.
-Both were experts on reading the water and waves.
+They were both experts on reading the water.
 Brycen was famous in town for his surfing maneuvers.
 Brotu was known for his bodyboarding tricks like airs, 360's, and rollos.
 Both cats could tell when sets were coming in, how the currents were flowing, and even when the fish were biting.
 Because of this knowledge, they also knew when a swimmer was in trouble.

-The boys grew up in a family which loved and respected everything about the ocean; the way it smelled, the way the waves surged in the wind, and the way it sprayed mist when they walked along the lava rocks.
-The ocean taught them how to be patient by making them wait to catch the right wave.
-They also realized that being in the ocean, paddling to catch waves, and flying down the face of a wave made them feel balanced and centered.
+The boys grew up in a family which loved and respected everything about the ocean; the way it smelled, the way the waves surged in the wind, and the way it sprayed up mist when they walked along the lava rocks.
+The ocean taught them how to be patient and to release frustration by making them wait to catch the right wave.
+They also realized that being in the ocean, paddling to catch waves, and flying down the face of the wave made them feel balanced and centered.

 On occasion, Brotu would get upset if things didn't go his way.
-Brotu eventually broke free from being impatient.
-The ocean taught him to let go of his anger.
-He began to live a more holoholo life.
+Brotu eventually broke free from being stubborn and impatient.
+The ocean taught him to let go of his anger and he began to live a more holoholo1 lifestyle.